 Why is an accurate vehicle valuation important for used car sellers?

 Knowing what a vehicle is really worth puts you in the driver’s seat when it comes time to negotiate the deal, and sets you up for a quick, easy sale.
-About two thirds of vehicle have no reported damage, and you can use that information to celebrate the value of your vehicle.
-Even if you do find damage – use CARFAX Canada True Value to accurately price your car accordingly and show potential buyers that you’re honest and fair.
-CARFAX Canada True Value calculates a value based on what similar cars in the region have actually sold for, empowering you to set an accurate, competitive (yet fair) listing price.
+By pairing the CARFAX Canada Value Range tool with a vehicle history report, you’re able to price your car more accurately and show potential buyers that you’re honest and fair.

-Do I need the True Value if I’m trading in my car?
+Can I use the Value Range if I’m trading in my car?

-Yes!
+Absolutely!
 Trade in your vehicle with confidence that you’re getting a fair price.
-With CARFAX Canada True Value, you will receive a value that’s based on how much comparable vehicles have sold for, and the factors (like odometer reading, damage history and location) that make your trade offer higher or lower than average.
-You’ll also be informed of how much tax you’re saving by trading in rather than selling privately.
-Keep in mind that dealer offers must account for the cost of reconditioning your vehicle to get it ready to sell, so their offer may be lower than the CARFAX Canada True Value.
+By using CARFAX Canada’s Value Range tool, you’ll have a baseline for what you could expect to see for trade value.
+The car’s history like service records, damage and many other factors can increase or decrease the value, but you will have a good starting point.
+Keep in mind that dealer offers must account for the cost of reconditioning your vehicle to get it ready to sell, so their offer may end up lower on the range than similar vehicles sold for in the Value Range tool.
 On the other hand, this is saving you the time and effort to prep and sell the car yourself.